HOW WE APPROACH OUR LIGHTING

 If you want to provide you're own match examples, be sure to find images that are similar to your products.
 In the example below, if your product is the eye liner and you provide a match image with an eyeliner in a similar packaging and metallic shine, that is helpful.
 A "Bad" example on the right is square and transparent and doesn't relate to eyeliner or the packaging.

-RE-SHOOTS BECAUSE OF LIGHTING ARE RARE
+RE-SHOOTS BECAUSE OF LIGHTING

 We rarely receive requests for re-shoots due to lighting.
 Occasionally there are minor adjustments that can be corrected in Photoshop and these are unpaid.
 Examples of what we can adjust after the fact are darkerning a specific area that was too bright, a specific color was not correct or maybe text was not legible.

 If no direction for lighting is provided, products are photographed evenly and the product cannot be adjusted in photoshop to suit the customer than the lead photographer will choose if the product can be rephotographed for free or not based on the circumstances surrounding the request.